 The estimated star formation rate densities from our simulations lie between the two analytical fits.
 Evidently, at z = 20 the SFRD in the BHB run is higher than in the BHN and BHS cases, by a factor of about 3.
-This is a consequence of the positive feedback, where gas collapse into distant minihalos is facilitated via H2 cooling promoted by the strong X-ray emission from the HMXB.
-As density fluctuations grow and star formation dominate over metal-line cooling (Jappsen et al. 2007,
+This is a consequence of the positive feedback, where gas collapse into distant minihalos is facilitated via H_2 cooling promoted by the strong X-ray emission from the HMXB.
+As density fluctuations grow and star formation is enhanced, the local negative radiative feedback from Pop III stars begins to dominate, mitigating the positive HMXB feedback effect.
+We have not considered cooling due to metals and dust, both produced in SN explosions.
+At low densities, $n < 500 \text{ cm}^{-3}$, and at low metallicities, $Z < 10^{-3} Z{\odot}$, however, H2 cooling is expected to dominate over metal-line cooling (Jappsen et al. 2007, 2009a,b).